tammyk7/auction-mvc/java/grpc-chat/initial/Readme.md

 ## Project Structure

-**contract** - chat-service.proto defines contract
-**sender** - defines a client of the chat service that subscribes to messages (twice) and sends some test messages
+**contract** - defines contract, this is where .proto file should be added **sender** - defines a client of the chat service that subscribes to messages and sends some test messages, this is where to add your client code
-**receiver** - chat server that receives and broadcasts chat messages
+**receiver** - chat server that receives and broadcasts chat messages, this is where to add your service code

 ## Building

 The gradle protobuf plugin is used to generate the various stubs and services.
-To generate the code execute
+Once you have added the .proto, to generate the code execute

 ```shell
 ./gradlew generateProto